 Mesothelioma Guide’s registered nurse and patient advocate, Karen Ritter, compiled a list of important questions mesothelioma patients should ask their doctor following their diagnosis.
 For more information on mesothelioma and questions to ask your doctor, contact Karen at karen@mesotheliomaguide.com.

 Getting a diagnosis of mesothelioma can be a life-changing event.
-The overwhelming impacts can be felt not only by you but also by your loved ones.
+The overwhelming impacts can be felt not only by you but also your loved ones.

 Once a specialized multidisciplinary treatment team is in place, the next important step is creating effective communication with your healthcare providers.
 Establishing an open dialog with your medical team will allow you to better understand your diagnosis, discuss treatment options, and make informed decisions about your medical care.

-What Is the Type and Stage of Your Mesothelioma?
+What Is the Stage of My Mesothelioma?

 It is important to understand the details of your diagnosis.
 The type and stage of your mesothelioma may impact which treatment options are available to you.
 Ask your doctor for a detailed explanation of your diagnosis, including the specific location of tumors, what organs are affected, and if your cancer has spread to other locations in your body.